bridgetownrb/bridgetown-activerecord/README.md

 ## Installation

+> **IMPORTANT NOTE:** there's currently a compatibilty issue between Rails 7 gems and Rack version 3.
+For now, please add `gem "rack", "~> 2.2"` to your Gemfile _before_ you install this plugin.

 It's recommended you run our automation script to set up your project to support Active Record and DB models:

 ```shell